 Let’s be honest.
 Every landlord wants to rent his or her investment property as high as possible, especially in a market with a lot of rental competition.
 Rental properties have a certain level of fixed expenses that go along with them such as mortgage payments, taxes, insurance, repair and maintenance costs, legal, and accounting fees.
 These fixed costs don’t change.
 No matter what you rent the property for, every extra penny you receive beyond these fixed costs goes straight to your bottom line.

-Let's say you have a property you are currently renting for $1,000 and the expenses average out to about $800 per month.
+Let’s say you have a property you are equipoise results currently renting for $1,000 and the expenses average out to about $800 per month.
 You are cash flowing about $200 per month.
 Think about this: if you raise the rent, does that change your fixed costs?
 No. Let’s say you use these tips and end up renting for $1,200 on your next lease.
-It may look like you've increased your income by 20 percent ($200), but actually you just increased your cash flow by 100 percent (or double)!
+It may look like you’ve increased your income by 20 percent ($200) here, but actually test prop 100 for sale in california you just increased your cash flow by 100 percent (or double)!

 Keep in mind: this may not be possible if you are completely hands-off or if the rental management company wants to dictate the rent price.
 Even if this is the case, I would still take these tips seriously; it will pay off big time!

 1. Have professional photos taken of the property.

 Now, I like to minimize expenses and save money as much as the next guy.
 However, if you can double the cash flow by splurging on professional pictures, sign me up!

 If you hop on Zillow or Hotpads and look at some houses for rent around your area, you will notice the majority of properties either have no pictures, a few pictures with very dark quality, or they have dozens of horrible pictures.
 They have all of the current tenant’s belongings in them as well as the muddy holes in the back yard from the tenant’s dog.
 None of these are desirable!